L13/vscode-projects/README.md

 ### Favorites Context menu

-* `Open` - Open the favorite project in the current window.
+* `Open` - Open the favorite workspace in the current window.
 Ignores `l13Projects.openInNewWindow`.
-* `Open in New Window` - Open the favorite project in a new window.
+* `Open in New Window` - Open the favorite workspace in a new window.
 Ignores `l13Projects.openInNewWindow`.
-* `Add to Group` - Add a project, repository or workspace to a favorite group.
+* `Add to Group` - Add a workspace to a favorite group.
-* `Open in Terminal` - Opens the favorite project in the VS Code terminal.
+* `Open in Integrated Terminal` - Opens the favorite workspace in the Visual Studio Code terminal.
-* `Assign to Slot` - Assign the folder, workspace or project to slot 1 - 9 to open it with a keyboard shortcut.
+* `Assign to Slot` - Assign the workspace to slot 1 - 9 to open it with a keyboard shortcut.
-* `Select for Compare` - Select a folder, workspace or project for a comparison.
+* `Select for Compare` - Select a folder for a comparison.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Compare with Selected` - Compare the folder, workspace or project with the current selection.
+* `Compare with Selected` - Compare the folder with the current selection.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Compare with Workspace` - Compares the favorite project with the current workspace.
+* `Compare with Workspace` - Compares the folder with the current workspace.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Open in Diff Folders` - Opens the favorite project in Diff Folders.
+* `Open in Diff Folders` - Opens the favorite folder in Diff Folders.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Copy Path` - Copy the path of the project, repository or workspace to the clipboard.
+* `Copy Path` - Copy the path of the workspace to the clipboard.
-* `Remove from Group` - Remove a project, repository or workspace from a favorite group.
+* `Remove from Group` - Remove a workspace from a favorite group.
 * `Rename` - Change the name of the favorite project.
-* `Delete` - Remove the project, repository or workspace from favorites.
+* `Delete` - Remove the workspace from favorites.

 #### macOS

-* `Reveal in Finder` - Opens the favorite project in the finder.
+* `Reveal in Finder` - Opens the favorite folder or Visual Studio Code workspace file in the Finder.

 #### Windows

-* `Reveal in Explorer` - Opens the favorite project in the explorer.
+* `Reveal in Explorer` - Opens the favorite folder or Visual Studio Code workspace file in the Explorer.

 #### Linux

-* `Open Containing Folder` - Opens the favorite project in the file manager.
+* `Open Containing Folder` - Opens the favorite folder or Visual Studio Code workspace file in the file manager.

 ### Favorite Groups Context Menu